-Ministry of Finance: the National Ordinance on the Supervision of Securities Exchange stipulates that the Ministry of Finance is the authority to issue a license to operate an exchange in Curacao , albeit after close consultation with the Central Bank of Curacao and Sint Maarten.
+The National Ordinance on the Supervision of Securities Exchange stipulates that the Ministry of Finance is the authority to issue a license to operate an exchange in Curaçao, albeit after close consultation with the Central Bank of Curaçao and Sint Maarten.

 The use of different coins and credit notes resulted in a rather chaotic financial situation in the colony.
 This situation was a thorn in the flesh for King William 1st, who dreamed of making Curaçao the center for all trade between the Dutch Kingdom and America.

 In 1826 the King proposed the establishment of a bank to organize the Colony's financial affairs.
 Two years later, on February 6, 1828, the Bank was established.
 The bank was housed in the Garrison Fort of the West Indian Company, now known as Fort Amsterdam, where the government administration also was located.
 Three clerks, employees in the General Accounting Department, were appointed for the administration and accounting of the newly established bank.
 Thus, the Bank became part of the Financial Department as a state bank and did not have an official name.